christiaanb/contranomy/Tutorial.md

 lxsim --cpu-type contranomy
 ```

-You can exit the simulator by pression `Ctrl+C` and the close the virtual environment with
+You can exit the simulator by pressing `Ctrl+C` and the close the virtual environment with

 ```
 deactivate